 How To Choose And Prepare Your Speaker

-Although any voice-coil speaker (which means nearly all of them) is a great candidate for getting turned into a microphone, it’s better to choose a speaker that you don’t use anymore, or a cheap speaker that is easily replaceable.
+Although any voice-coil speaker (which means nearly all of them) is a great candidate for getting turned into a microphone, it's better to choose a speaker you don't use anymore or a cheap speaker that is easily replaceable.

-Though there’s nothing stopping you from turning your hifi monitors into microphones, I’d highly suggest using the $10 secondhand speaker you bought at the pawn shop!
+Though nothing is stopping you from turning your HiFi monitors into microphones, I'd highly suggest using the $10 secondhand speaker you bought at the pawnshop!

 Once you have access to the speaker voice coil, remove the speaker wires that connect to the positive and negative terminals.